alibaba/pipcook/docs/tutorials/component-object-detection.md

 }

 ```
-Through the above plugins, we can see that they are used separately: <br />
+Through the above plugins, we can see that they are used separately:

 1. **@pipcook/plugins-object-detection-pascalvoc-data-collect** This plugin is used to download the dataset in Pascal Voc format.
 Generally, we need to provide the url parameter.
 We provide the address of the dataset we prepared above.
 1. **@pipcook/plugins-coco-data-access** Now that we have downloaded the dataset, we need to connect the dataset into the format required by the subsequent model.
 Since the detectron2 framework used by our model requires the coco format, we use this plugin.